pierrel55/pol_sim/README.md

 > c = (r1 ^ r2) & 2

   - if c = 0   => pair is QM correlated.
-  - if c = 2   =>pair is not QM correlated.
+  - if c = 2   => pair is not QM correlated.

-Here are 3 programs to test the function.
+There are three programs to test the function.

 #### correl_QM.C